Apply to MC

 Candidates will receive clearance for graduation after successfully completing the following:

-A candidate may transfer a maximum of eighteen (18) semester hours of graduate credit completed in an Ed.S. degree program or equivalent and beyond the maximum 48 semester hours that may be transferred from a 60 semester hours of the Master’s degree program or equivalent.
-Transfer hours will be evaluated by the Chair of the Doctor of Professional Counseling degree program, Dean of the School of Education, and Dean of the Graduate School.
+A candidate may transfer a maximum of 21 semester hours of graduate credit completed in a post-master's degree program or equivalenta.
+Transfer hours will be evaluated by the Director of the Doctor of Professional Counseling degree program, Dean of the School of Education, and Dean of the Graduate School.

 |COU 8604||Psychotherapy Integration||3|